balex89/sudoku-solver-frontend/README.md

 subdomain =
 ; ... leave other keys intact
 ```
-In case you what to run app on a specific subdomain (e.g. `app.example.com`) and set redirection for urls like:
+In case you want to run app on a specific subdomain (e.g. `app.example.com`) and set redirection for urls like:
 ```
 http://example.com/
 http://example.com/any/path